The Liikan Jitsu Club and the Kyusho Study Group (KSG),

 in both English (EN) and Finnish (SF), along with training and

-membership prices guides.
+membership prices and payment guides.

 To save time and inconvenience, these (pdf forms) should be